-DCPD wrote and County Council, on May 12, 2009, adopted the Delaware County Bicycle Plan.
-It identifies how the engineering of roads, provision of bicycle facilities, education of road users, and enforcement of road rules can be improved to encourage bicycling.
-Public comments were requested in 2005, and DCPD staff made several presentations to local governing bodies and planning commissions to hear comments.
-In September 2007, the Delaware County Planning Commission recommended that Delaware County Council adopt the plan.
+The Delaware County Bicycle Plan identifies how the engineering of roads, provision of bicycle facilities, education of road users, and enforcement of road rules can be improved to encourage bicycling.

-Since 1994, the County has been assisting with the creation of the Chester Creek Rail-Trail.
+The County has been assisting with the creation of the Chester Creek Rail-Trail.
 This proposal would convert the inactive Chester Creek Branch rail line into a biking and hiking trail from Wawa to Upland.
 The Friends of the Chester Creek Branch, a nonprofit organization, has been working to achieve this objective.
-A feasibility study was completed in 2005 that established the legal and financial feasibility of the trail, assessed the demand for and potential use of the trail, compiled a physical inventory and assessment of the right-of-way, developed a trail concept plan, and made recommendations for trail operation, maintenance, and security.
-In 2005, SEPTA leased to the County its railroad right-of-way for Phase I of the trail, from Lenni Road to Chester Creek Road in Middletown and Aston Townships.
+A feasibility study established the legal and financial feasibility of the trail, assessed the demand for and potential use of the trail, compiled a physical inventory and assessment of the right-of-way, developed a trail concept plan, and made recommendations for trail operation, maintenance, and security.
+SEPTA has leased to the County its railroad right-of-way for Phase I of the trail, from Lenni Road to Chester Creek Road in Middletown and Aston Townships.
 The County then leased the right-of-way to the Friends, so that they could begin to develop the trail.
-Engineering of this phase of the trail began in 2007 and is being done by a team led by Wilson Group, P.C. of Mechanicsburg.
-Engineering should be completed in 2013, with construction occurring shortly thereafter.
+Engineering of this phase of the trail should be completed in 2014, with construction occurring shortly thereafter.
 For the latest on this project, visit the Friends of the Chester Creek Branch website.

 DCPD, with the assistance of Menke & Menke and Kise, Straw & Kolodner consultants, completed the Delaware County Industrial Heritage Parkway, Route 291/13 Beautification and Greenway Plan in 2002.
 This report makes recommendations for beautifying the corridor and constructing a multi-use path along Route 291 from the Philadelphia line to Trainer (portions of Front Street in Chester) and Route 13 from Route 291 to the Delaware State line.
 Landscaping, directional and interpretive signing, and banners and murals are some of the strategies to make this corridor more attractive.
 The multi-use path will carry the East Coast Greenway through Delaware County.
 The County, municipalities, property owners, PennDOT, and the East Coast Greenway Alliance will be working toward implementing the report’s recommendations.